Online Business Loans: What Are They, Where To Find Them & How To Apply

 Business Lines of Credit

-A business line of credit allows a business to make multiple draws up to and including a set credit limit.
-Interest is charged only on the portion of credit that has been used.
-A line of credit is very useful for businesses that need emergency funding or working capital.
+A business line of credit allows a business to make multiple draws up to a set credit limit.
+Interest is charged only on the portion of the credit that has been used.
+A line of credit is very useful for businesses that encounter unexpected expenses or anticipate expenses of indeterminate cost.

 Short-term loans often have much higher interest rates than other types of loans.
 Businesses with lower credit scores or revenues or a short time in business may turn to short-term loans when they are unable to qualify for other types of funding.